 Taichung benefits from a pleasant climate year-round.
 With an average annual high of 28 degrees Celsius (82 Fahrenheit), the sub-tropical climate is ideal for exploring the food and clothing markets, taking a stroll through the lush city parks or enjoying an outdoor concert in the city’s new Fulfillment Amphitheatre.
 Significant temples, shrines and gates are also found throughout the city as are many other historic reminders of its rich past.

 The metropolitan area is made up of 29 districts.
 The central city itself is composed of five of these districts, Central, South, West, North and East.
 This is where the main commercial and business districts are and where the city’s main skyline is found.
 The historic Taichung Train Station is located in the Central District as is the much loved natural setting of Taichung Park.
-The North and East districts contain the best shopping in the city with some of the finest department stores in the country.
+The North and East districts contain the best shopping in the city with some of the finest department stores in the city.

 This is the smallest district of the city but is also the most crowded.
 Many businesses are located here as well as Taichung train Station and the popular Taichung Park.
 Due to its central location and plentiful public transport methods, this is a convenient place to stay.